-Charlize Theron Explained Why She Spoke out About Her Daughter's Gender
+Charlize Theron Opened Up About Why She Decided To Talk About Her Daughter's Gender

 In a candid new interview, published on Wednesday, Dec.
 18, Charlize Theron explained how misgendering her daughter Jackson inspired her to speak publicly about her eldest child's gender.
 The actor adopted Jackson as a baby from her native Africa in 2012, and made headlines back in April 2019 when she revealed that her seven-year-old had expressed her gender identity was female.